 Key research areas include newly emerging and re-emerging infectious diseases such as tuberculosis and influenza, HIV/AIDS, biodefense, and immune-mediated diseases including asthma and allergy.

 NIAID is committed to promoting diversity in its scientific portfolio and in the biomedical research workforce through numerous programs that address the training, funding, and infrastructure support of the next generation of scientists and clinicians from underrepresented racial and ethnic groups, individuals with disabilities, and individuals from disadvantaged backgrounds.
-By advancing diversity through NIAID individual and institutional programs, we can facilitate a balanced approach to establishing research priorities; respond appropriately to emerging and re-emerging public health threats; and foster the engagement and improve the capacity of into the advances of understanding, diagnosis and treatment of many of the world’s most intractable and widespread diseases.
+By advancing diversity through NIAID individual and institutional programs, we can facilitate a balanced approach to establishing research priorities; respond appropriately to emerging and re-emerging public health threats; and foster opportunities to diagnose and treat many of the world’s most intractable and widespread diseases.
 NIAID performs numerous outreach activities to engage and recruit students, postdoctoral fellows, and early stage investigators from underrepresented backgrounds interested in exploring careers in biomedical research.

-- NRSA Predoctoral Fellowships to Promote Diversity in Health-Related Research (F31)
+- NRSA Individual Predoctoral Fellowships to Promote Diversity in Health-Related Research (Parent F31)

 - Support of Competitive Research (SCORE) Programs